-Our Community Partners, including Blue Avocado, Giving Payroll, Gladitood, Good360, The NonProfit Times, TechSoup, and The Grantsmanship Center are all organizations dedicated to the health and development of the nonprofit sector and those organizations and individuals who work within the sector.
+Our Community Partners, including The Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), Blue Avocado, Giving Payroll, Gladitood, Good360, The NonProfit Times, TechSoup, and The Grantsmanship Center are all organizations dedicated to the health and development of the nonprofit sector and those organizations and individuals who work within the sector.
 GrantStation greatly values these relationships, as do I.

 GrantStation, Company and Staff:

 GrantStation was literally born in a cabin in Alaska with no running water or plumbing and, 22 years later, has grown into an internationally recognized service provider.

 The GrantStation mission is “We are dedicated to creating a civil society by assisting the nonprofit sector in its quest to build healthy and effective communities.”
 I am grateful to have the opportunity to work in a company that actively chooses to be helpful to others.
 I keep a notation on my calendar, “daily act of kindness”; GrantStation’s corporate culture enables and supports individual actions for the greater good.

 This attitude starts at the top with Cynthia Adams, GrantStation’s Founder and CEO.
 Her life's work has been to level the playing field, creating opportunities for all nonprofit organizations, regardless of size or geographic location, to secure the funds they need to do their good work.